Preston, Lancashire: Church buildings

-St Walburge's Church, designed by Joseph Hansom of Hansom Cab fame, has, at 309 ft, the tallest spire in England on a church that is not a cathedral and the third tallest in the UK.
+St Walburge's Church, designed by Joseph Hansom of Hansom Cab fame, has the tallest spire in England on a church that is not a cathedral and the third tallest in the UK; it is 309 ft high.

 In July 2016, St Ignatius Church in Preston, which had been gifted by the Catholic Diocese of Lancaster to the Syro-Malabar Catholic community, was raised to the status of a cathedral by Pope Francis.
 It now serves as the seat of the Syro-Malabar Catholic Eparchy of Great Britain.